-In 2014 the revision of the monitoring network was initiated and completed.
+In 2015 the revision of the monitoring network was initiated and completed.
 The main principle of the revision was to assign a single representative monitoring point at each bathing water according to the provisions of the Directive 2006/7/EC.
 In accordance with this principle, an existing bathing water with more than one monitoring points is now monitored at one representative site.

 During the updating process of the bathing waters monitoring network, the sampling points were relocated to more representative positions, maintaining nevertheless their historical background.
 The selection of the representative sampling point follows the provisions of Articles 1 and 3 of the Directive 2006/7/EC.
+The process of including or excluding bathing waters is based on a standard procedure, which is determined by the Special Secretariat for Water.

-At the end of this process, the revised network includes 1540 monitoring sites at respective bathing waters.
+At the end of this process, the revised network includes 1542 monitoring sites at respective bathing waters.

-BATHING WATER QUALITY ASSESSMENT 2014
+BATHING WATER QUALITY ASSESSMENT 2015

-The bathing water quality assessment was performed with statistical analysis, according to the provisions of article 4 and Annex I of the Directive 2006/7/EC, for the set of bathing water quality data compiled for 2014 in relation to that bathing season and the three preceding bathing seasons (i.e. 2011-2013).
+The bathing water quality assessment was performed with statistical analysis, according to the provisions of article 4 and Annex I of the Directive 2006/7/EC, for the set of bathing water quality data compiled for 2015 in relation to that bathing season and the three preceding bathing seasons (i.e. 2012-2014).